 What do you want to do this week?
 Today?
 This very second?
 Go.
 Do.
 It.

-I’ve garnered an essence of a badass boss.
-Stocked up fully on sass and wit and fresh out of any fucks to give.
+I’ve garnered the essence of a badass boss; stocked full on sass and wit and fresh out of any fucks to give.

 I’ve become a free-spirit.
 Whatever I want, I’m doing it.